unparalleled-js/docs-1/developing-connectors/sdk-2/object-definition.md

  *Configuration fields in action*

  ### Next section
- The next section goes through some additional concepts related to object definitions.
-They relate to picklists which are the list of options when your input field is a dropdown as well as toggle fields which let a single input field have 2 control_types.
-[Go to our picklist and toggle field documentation](/developing-connectors/sdk-2/pick-list-toggle-fields.md) or check our our [best practices](/developing-connectors/sdk-2/best-practices.md) for some tips on how to use object definitions.
+ The next section goes through some additional concepts related to object definitions which we call picklists.
+Pick lists allow you to declare dropdowns for your users instead of have to enter text.
+[Go to our picklist documentation](/developing-connectors/sdk-2/pick-list.md) or check our our [best practices](/developing-connectors/sdk-2/best-practices.md) for some tips on how to use object definitions.